Tamarindo Costa Rica

 Olive Ridley and Green Pacific sea turtles lay their eggs at a series of secluded beaches near Tamarindo Beach.
 Turtles can be seen all year around, but October to April is the peak season for turtle nesting.

-Tamarindo Beach is one of the top surfing destinations in Costa Rica.
-Tamarindo surf is best known for the easy and consistent waves.
-Next to Playa Tamarindo, Playa Grande and Playa Langosta are top choices as well for surfing.
+Tamarindo is one of the top surfing destinations in Costa Rica.
+The surf is best known for the easy and consistent waves.
+You will have other great surfing beaches nearby like Playa Grande and Playa Langosta.

 Three of the nation’s best golf courses are located in Guanacaste.
-A 20-minute drive south of Tamarindo is Hacienda Pinilla, created by acclaimed architect Mike Young.
-This par 72 course, which can play up to 7,200 yards, was designed to enhance the natural landscape of Hacienda Pinilla.
+A 20-minute drive south is Hacienda Pinilla, created by acclaimed architect Mike Young.
+This par 72 course, which can play up to 7,200 yards, was designed to enhance its natural landscape.

 Cruise on a custom built 40-foot sailing catamaran specifically designed to be the ultimate in day charters.
 Snorkel gear and kayaks are available.